Art Activities For Grace & Courtesy | Montessori

 Choice and Self-Pacing in Montessori Classrooms

-The Lasting Impact of Choice and Self-Pacing on Learners
+The Lasting Impact of Choice and Self-Pacing

 The Montessori approach’s emphasis on choice and self-pacing has many long-term benefits.
 Fostering intrinsic motivation, self-confidence, and independence, children develop strong foundations.
 This effects their lifelong learning and personal growth.
 They become adaptable, resourceful, and innovative thinkers.
 Montessori children grow to be able to take on challenges of today’s complex world.